jackb992/hybrid-vapoursynth-addon-fedora/README.md

 This Repo is for hosting the Plugins build set up for Hybrid and Vapoursynth On Fedora.

+All plugins needed for hybrid are included, except from vcmod (source link is dead).

 Directions

 1. Run install-deps.sh.
 It will ask for root.
 It will install all dependencies needed for the plugins.